suds123/index-oracle-to-solr/README.md

 # Introduction

-This repository describes the search for an ideal high-performance-search-analytics product which can sit between a traditional RDBMS or hadoop filesystem and application, and provide under 100ms query performance, search capability, handle large volumes, analytics, high availability etc.
+This repository describes the search for a high-performance-search-analytics product which can sit between a traditional RDBMS or hadoop filesystem and application, and provide under 100ms query performance, search capability, handle large volumes, analytics, high availability etc.

 # Proposed architecture
 This picture depicts where the product would sit within our existing architecture and interactions with other components: